Christian philosophy: Historical aspects

-Christian philosophy began around the 3rd century.
-It arises through the movement of the Christian community called Patristics, which initially had as a main objective the defense of Christianity.
-As Early Christianity spread, patristic authors increasingly engaged with the philosophical schools of the hellenized Roman Empire, and ultimately learned from some aspects of these surrounding ideas how to better articulate Christianity's own revelation of Jesus Christ as God incarnate and one with God the Father and God the Spirit.
-Many scholars consider Origen to be the first Christian teacher to fully present Christian philosophy and metaphysics as a stronger alternative to other schools (especially Platonism).
-Origen Against Plato by Mark J. Edwards and the introduction to Origen: On First Principles translated and introduced by John Behr are two prominent examples of this history of a specifically Christian philosophy and metaphysics.
+Christian philosophy began around the 3rd century through the movement of the Christian community called Patristics, which initially had the defense of Christianity as its main objective.
+As Early Christianity spread, patristic authors increasingly engaged with the philosophical schools of the hellenized Roman Empire.
+Ultimately, they utilized aspects of these surrounding ideas to better articulate Christianity's own revelation of Jesus Christ as God incarnate and one with God the Father and God the Spirit.
+Many scholars consider Origen to be the first Christian teacher to fully present Christian philosophy and metaphysics as a robust alternative to other schools (especially Platonism).
+Origen Against Plato by Mark J. Edwards and the introduction to Origen: On First Principles by John Behr are two prominent examples exploring the history of a specifically Christian philosophy and metaphysics.

-From the 11th century onwards, Christian philosophy was manifested through Scholasticism.
-This is the period of medieval philosophy that extended until the 15th century, as pointed out by T. Adão Lara.
-From the 16th century onwards, Christian philosophy, with its theories, started to coexist with independent scientific and philosophical theories.
+From the 11th century onwards, Christian philosophy manifested primarily through Scholasticism.
+This was the period of medieval philosophy that extended until the 15th century, as pointed out by scholar T. Adão Lara.
+From the 16th century onwards, Christian philosophy started to coexist alongside increasingly independent secular scientific and philosophical theories.

-The development of Christian ideas represents a break with the philosophy of the Greeks, bearing in mind that the starting point of Christian philosophy is the Christian religious message.
+The development of Christian ideas represents a break with the philosophy of the Greeks, bearing in mind that the fundamental starting point of Christian philosophy is the Christian religious message.
 Lara divides Christian philosophy into three eras: